-In this interview, you'll hear from a young entrepreneur who has successfully started and run businesses in several industries.
-He offers valuable insights into the challenges and rewards of being an entrepreneur and provides tips for aspiring business owners.
+Jason offers valuable insights into the challenges and rewards of being a founder and provides tips for aspiring entrepreneurs.

 Bad Birdie is the new golf brand on the scene, and they're changing the game.
 Players everywhere are taking notice of Bad Birdie's exciting polos, and the company is quickly gaining a reputation as the best in golf.
 So many top players now wear Bad Birdie, winning tournament after tournament.

 When Richardson decided to create Bad Birdie, he wanted it to reflect golf's values - simplicity and traditionalism.
 As a result: solid colors with stripes became prominent elements in all aspects, from design down to production processes.
 As a result, they're easy for players with limited time on their hands but still want something classy looking without compromising quality or performance.

 I wanted to create a product for myself and my friends to wear on the course.